Schedule of Events

 Don’t forget your gym shorts, Beloit t-shirts, or sneakers—it’s time for practice!

-Whether you’re in the parade or taking note of the creativity marching, rolling, and honking down the street, this is a must-see event
+Enjoy the creativity marching, rolling, and honking down the street; this is a must-see event

 Enjoy dining in Commons (pay at the door) or test out our local fare downtown

 8 p.m.
-1889 Council Meet and Greet Reception, Aldrich Field
+1889 Council Meet and Greet Reception, Atrium, Center for the Sciences

-Gather with fellow athletes and legendary coaches such as Bill Knapton and Ed DeGeorge to reconnect and reminisce over light appetizers and beverages
+Gather with the 1889 Council, meet current students, fellow athletes, and reconnect and reminisce over light appetizers and beverages

 8-10 p.m.
 Rooftop Observatory, weather permitting